Case Studies

 Images © of the artist’s

-The power of a good story.
+The power of a good story

 The story of an artwork can often transcend its very edges.
-When you bring a collection for sale you want to somehow tell the story of those pieces, the collector who assembled them and what they meant on a personal level (in addition to their understanding from standpoint of aesthetics, meaning and historical context).
+When you bring a collection for sale you want to somehow tell the complete narrative of those pieces, the collector who assembled them and what they meant on a personal level (in addition to their understanding from standpoint of aesthetics, meaning and historical context).

 Top